rq/rq/index.md

 which will never return since it keeps waiting for new work to arrive).

+## Considerations for jobs

+Technically, you can put any Python function call on a queue, but that does not mean it's always wise to do so.
+Some things to consider before putting a job on a queue:

+* Make sure that the function's `__module__` is importable by the worker.
+In particular, this means that you cannot enqueue functions that are declared in the `__main__` module.
+* Make sure that the worker and the work generator share _exactly_ the same source code.
+* Make sure that the function call does not depend on its context.
+In particular, global variables are evil (as always), but also _any_ state that the function depends on (for example a "current" user or "current" web request) is not there when the worker will process it.
+If you want work done for the "current" user, you should resolve that user to a concrete instance and pass a reference to that user object to the job as an argument.

 ## Installation

 Simply use the following command to install the latest released version: